airbytehq/airbyte/docs/integrations/sources/postgres.md

 * Airbyte requires a replication slot configured only for its use.
 Only one source should be configured that uses this replication slot.
 Instructions on how to set up a replication slot can be found below.
 * Log-based replication only works for master instances of Postgres.
 * Using logical replication increases disk space used on the database server.
 The additional data is stored until it is consumed.
+    * We recommend setting frequent syncs for CDC in order to ensure that this data doesn't fill up your disk space.
+    * If you stop syncing a CDC-configured Postgres instance to Airbyte, you should delete the replication slot.
+Otherwise, it may fill up your disk space.

 ### Setting up CDC for Postgres